 Main attractions in Brasov

 The Council Square.
 Considered the heart of the city, the best part is that you can visit this square for free.
 It’s a very a lively area with chic terraces, surrounded by buildings with impressive medieval architecture.
-The streets surrounding the center have some of the most picturesque restaurants and cafes that perfectly fit with the beautifully decorated little houses and the mountain scenery.
+The streets surrounding the center have some of the most picturesque restaurants and cafes that perfectly fit with the beautifully cozy houses and the mountain scenery.

 The Black Church.
 Is a landmark of Brasov that is included in any city guide.
 It represents an important monument of gothic architecture not only in Romania, but in this part of Europe.
 The entrance fee is only 10 lei for adults.